-The Board was convened nine times, primarily in the form of virtual meetings due to the COVID-19 pandemic.
+The Board was convened 11 times during the year.
 The Board has fixed working procedures that describe in detail which ordinary agenda items are to be addressed at the various Board meetings of the year.
 Recurring agenda items are finances, the market situation, sustainability issues, investments and adoption of the financial reports.
 The Board also establishes and evaluates the company's overall targets and strategy and decides on significant internal rules.
 Another key task is to continuously monitor the internal control of the compliance of the company and its employees with relevant internal and external rules, and that the company has well-functioning procedures for market disclosures.
 On a regular basis throughout the year, the Board has also dealt with reports from the Audit and Remuneration Committees and reports on strategy, market, internal audit, internal control and financial operations.
 The company's auditor regularly presents a report on its audit work and these issues are discussed by the Board.
 The Business Unit Presidents present their respective operations and current issues affecting them.

-In 2021, in addition to customary Board work, the Board of Directors continued to maintain a strong focus on digitalization, portfolio-related issues and sustainability, and closely monitored developments in light of the COVID-19 pandemic and its general impact on the company and, in particular, the markets where the company is active.
+In 2022, in addition to customary Board work, the Board of Directors continued to maintain a strong focus on digitalization, portfolio-related issues and sustainability, and closely monitored developments in view of the situation in Ukraine and Russia.
 The Board also focused on strategy work during the autumn.